How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 Final Thoughts

 That conversation I initiated with Mom pushed her to have a heart-to-heart talk with Camilla.
-The first thing they did was go to a psychologist’s office to see if she really had depression and what they could do to treat it.
+After seeing some signs of depression, the first thing they did was go to a psychologist’s office to see if she really had depression and what they could do to treat it.
 I turned out to be spot-on, and my sister proceeded with therapy for the rest of the summer.
-Then, when the psychologist recommended a change of scenery for Camilla, my parents finally agreed to let her go to the local junior high, as long as they would drive her to and from school instead of taking the bus.
+Then, when the psychologist recommended a change of scenery for Camilla, my parents finally agreed to let her go to the local junior high as long as they would drive her to and from school instead of taking the bus.
 It was not 100% freedom, but my sister took it as a win, and her mood continued to improve after that.
+Just like what was mentioned, treating depression doesn’t happen instantly.
+There is no one specific solution to problem solve a mental illness.
+It is a difficult and emotional reoccurring process.

 Beautiful Home, Beautiful Family